-Jay Levine is a partner in the firm’s Washington, D.C. litigation department.
+Jay Levine is a partner in the firm’s Washington, D.C.
+Litigation Department.
 His practice is concentrated in complex litigation and counseling and he is co-chair of the firm’s Antitrust and Consumer Protection Practice Group.

 A significant portion of Jay’s practice focuses on counseling clients engaged in mergers and acquisitions.
-He regularly counsels such clients before the Federal Trade Commission and the Antitrust Division of the Department of Justice, as well as before states’ antitrust authorities.
+He regularly counsels such clients before the Federal Trade Commission, the Antitrust Division of the Department of Justice, and before states’ antitrust authorities.
 Over the past few years, he has successfully obtained clearance from the antitrust authorities in a number of competitively sensitive transactions.
-These transactions occurred in a variety of industries, including food and beverage distribution, logistics, consumer products, fashion and health care.
+These transactions occurred in a variety of industries, including high-tech, food and beverage distribution, logistics, consumer products, fashion and health care.
 Jay has successfully defended transactions in administrative and federal court against the Federal Trade Commission and the Department of Justice, respectively.
 Jay also regularly advises private equity funds concerning their strategic initiatives.

 In addition to litigation and merger defense, Jay counsels clients on a wide range of domestic and foreign antitrust and trade regulation matters, including pricing and distribution restrictions, joint ventures, exclusive dealing, price discrimination and advertising matters.

 In addition to antitrust, Jay advises clients on consumer protection issues, including matters relating to false advertising, marketing, promotion and privacy/data security matters.
 He represents clients before the FTC's Bureau of Consumer Protection and state consumer protection authorities.
 Jay has handled data breach notifications for clients and helped them devise privacy protocols, as well as a crisis management response, in the event of a data breach.
 Jay also defends clients in the subsequent class action that inevitably follows data breaches.